 Nik Evina binti Nik Roseli et al. (2024)

-Researchers observed classrooms and interviewed teachers in Malaysia to discover which activities and teaching approaches work best for developing fine motor skills in five and six-year-olds.
-The study reveals specific strategies that teachers can immediately use to strengthen children's hand coordination and finger dexterity.
-These findings offer practical guidance for educators looking to improve their students' readiness for writing and other precise hand movements.
+Researchers observed Malaysian classrooms and interviewed teachers (date unspecified).
+They aimed to find activities for developing fine motor skills in five and six-year-old learners.
+The study identifies strategies teachers can quickly use to improve hand coordination and finger skills.
+These findings provide practical advice for educators supporting learners' writing readiness (researchers unspecified).

 Md Bashah Syazreena et al. (2024)